Tuesday, November 29, 2011 – Day 9 – Fuerte Amador, near Panama City, Panama

 This part of the island is dedicated to giving Holland America’s cruise ship passengers an enjoyable day at the beach.
 They certainly succeed at this, providing everything any cruise ship passenger might want: a wonderful long curving sandy beach; clear, warm and shallow water to swim in; a place to snorkel and see some fish; shopping; personal services such as massage and spa treatments; sports services such as horseback riding in the surf, parasailing, small boat sailing, walking tours; and of course a BBQ lunch.
 I expected the beach to be crowded, but everyone spreads out so it turns out to be a very relaxing experience.

 I decide to skip the entertainment in the main show lounge this evening, since it is a Las Vegas headliner who sings and tells jokes – not my type of entertainment.
 I return to my cabin and work on the photos and video I shot today and yesterday.
 I like to keep up-to-date with the results from my camera work while traveling.
-I find putting a caption on each photo and the location makes it much easier to cope with all this material when I return home.
-I also write a journal while traveling, which I find invaluable for creating blog entries as well as using this material for my main JoeTourist website once I return home.
+I find putting a caption on each photo and the location makes it much easier to cope with all this media when I return home.
+I also write a journal while traveling, which I find invaluable for creating travelogues for my main JoeTourist website once I return home.
 I enjoy the ritual of sitting down and reviewing the day, and then committing it to words.